openxc/reference-vi/docs/README.md

 ### Power Input/Output

-The Vehicle Interface has the following power connections:
+The VI has the following power connections:

 * OBD-II Automotive Power: Input @ 12V
 * Dock Power Connector: Output @ 5V up to 6A